 Cost of license consists of the costs associated with software reproduction; hosting services; media, packaging and delivery, documentation, and other related costs; and royalties on third-party software sold with or as part of our products.
-Cost of license decreased by \$1.6 million, or 19%, in 2014 compared to 2013 principally due to decreased cost of royalties and third party software license fees over the prior year.
+In 2016, cost of license increased by \$0.9 million, or 9% compared to 2015 principally due to a \$1.2 million increase in cost of hosting offset by a \$0.6 million decrease in cost of royalties over the prior year.
+In 2015, cost of license increased by \$2.8 million, or 40% compared to 2014 principally due to a \$1.7 million increase in cost of third-party software license fees and a \$0.7 million increase in cost of hosting over the prior year.